org-emotion-researcher/DeepFace-Demonstration/README.md

 2. It will then specify which video file processing will begin with.
 3. Information about reading the video file will be displayed.
 4. The number of detected frames will be stated.
 This should match the video's duration (in seconds) multiplied by its frame rate (typically 30 FPS).
-5. DeepFace will process individual frames, notifying you every time 10% of the video file has been analyzed.
+5. DeepFace will process individual frames, notifying you every time 10% of the video file has been analysed.
-6. At the end of each video, a brief recap of the analyzed emotions will be provided.
+6. At the end of each video, a brief recap of the analysed emotions will be provided.
 7. If multiple videos are present, steps 2–6 will repeat until all videos are processed.

-#### **Visualization Phase**
+#### **Visualisation Phase**
-8. After completing the analysis, the visualization process begins.
+8. After completing the analysis, the visualisation process begins.
 9. A static plot summarizing the emotions that surpass the confidence threshold is created.
-10. The visualization continues by dividing the frames into segments (default: twice the number of CPU processes).
+10. The visualisation continues by dividing the frames into segments (default: twice the number of CPU processes).
 11. The framework for the animation is initialized, and progress updates are displayed every 10%.
 Only the most recent segment's progress is shown.
 12. Once a segment is complete, a message confirms it has been saved.
 13. After all segments are saved, they are automatically combined into a single video file.